davidecaminati/Domotics-Raspberry/Software/README.txt

 	#Save the file so that the module will load on future reboots.
 To enable the module now, enter:#
 			sudo modprobe spi-bcm2708

-	Now, if you run the lsmod command, you should see something like: lsmod
+	#Now, if you run the lsmod command, you should see something like:#
+		lsmod
 		Module                  Size  Used by
 		spi_bcm2708             4421  0
+	#change permission permanent#
+		sudo nano /etc/rc.local
+		#add this two line before exit 0#
+			sudo chmod 666 /dev/spidev0.0
+			sudo chmod 666 /dev/spidev0.1

 #SPIDEV#
 	sudo apt-get install python-pip
 	sudo pip install spidev